 What is the Best Robot Vacuum for Hardwood Floors? – Botvac D3

 If you remove carpets from the equation, a robots job becomes a lot easier.
 You can get away with less expensive options.
 It’s usually the carpets which give robots trouble (“shag” carpets being the worst offender).
+So what’s the best robot for just hardwoods?

 I like the new Botvac D3 for this category.
 Here’s why: